TheUnbeatable/Homework/README.md

-<font face="consolas"></font>

 # Homework
 ---
 > 2017-10-21

-I intend to finish this list before the end of 2017
+<font face="consolas">I intend to finish this list before the end of 2017</font>

 > 2017-10-29

-The plan seem to be working out quite well, despite three hardest problems, I've finished all the rest.
+<font face="consolas">The plan seem to be working out quite well, despite three hardest problems, I've finished all the rest.</font>

-Another list is added and still I hope to finish it before 2017 (which is quite difficult to achieve).
+<font face="consolas">Another list is added and still I hope to finish it before 2017 (which is quite difficult to achieve).</font>